Richibucto Parish

-Richibucto (originally Liverpool) is a civil parish in Kent County, New Brunswick, Canada.
+Richibucto (originally Liverpool) is a geographic parish in Kent County, New Brunswick, Canada.

 For governance purposes it is divided between the towns of Beaurivage and Grand-Bouctouche, the village of Five Rivers, and the Kent rural district, all of are members of the Kent Regional Service Commission, and the Indian Island 28 Indian reserve, which is not.

 Prior to the 2023 governance reform, the parish was divided between the town of Richibucto, the village of Rexton, the Indian Island 28 Indian reserve, and the local service districts of Cap-de-Richibouctou, Sainte-Anne-de-Kent, and the parish of Richibucto.
 Richibucto and a border area west of it became part of Beaurivage, Rexton and most of the parish LSD part of Five Rivers, Sainte-Anne-de-Kent to Grand-Bouctouche, and Cap-de-Richibouctou to the rural district, with small exceptions along the various new borders.

 Origin of name

 The parish was named for the Richibucto River, which in turn is of Mi'kmaq origin.